Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

 A Pavlova belongs to the meringue family but it is an unusual meringue in that a little cornstarch (corn flour) and vinegar are added to the beaten egg whites and sugar.
 It is important when making any meringue that the egg whites reach maximum volume, so make sure your mixing bowl and whisk are clean and free of grease.
 Since we need just the whites of the eggs, the eggs will need to be separated.
 It is easier to do this while the eggs are still cold.
 Once separated, cover the egg whites and let them come to room temperature before using (about 30 minutes).
 Cover and refrigerate the egg yolks for another use.
-I like to use superfine sugar (castor) when making this meringue as it dissolves faster into the egg whites than regular granulated white sugar.
-You can make your own by processing 1 cup (200 grams) granulated white sugar in your food processor until very fine, about 30 - 60 seconds.
-Once the egg whites and sugar form stiff peaks it is time to gently fold in the cornstarch, cocoa powder, vanilla extract, vinegar, and chopped chocolate.
+I like to use superfine sugar (castor), instead of granulated white sugar, as it dissolves faster and easier into the egg whites.
+I know superfine sugar can be quite expensive to buy, so a good solution is to make your own by processing 1 cup (200 grams) granulated white sugar in your food processor until very fine, about 30 - 60 seconds.

 You may want to serve the Pavlova the way many Australians do, and that is to turn the Pavlova upside down on the serving plate.
 This has the advantage of keeping the base of the Pavlova nice and crisp.
-Passion fruit is the traditional fruit to serve with a Pavlova probably because it is grown in both Australia and New Zealand, where the Pavlova was invented.
-Unfortunately, here in North America, passion fruit is hard to find and if you can find it, it is very expensive.
-So a great alternative is to use berries like raspberries, blackberries, and even strawberries.
-If I can I also like to add slices of kiwi fruit as its acidity pairs nicely with the sweet meringue and cream.
-While you can make the Pavlova a day or two before serving, once you top it with the cream and berries, it must be served immediately.
+While passion fruit is the traditional fruit for a Pavlova, you really can use any type of fresh fruit.
+Some good choices are raspberries, blackberries, strawberries, cherries, gooseberries, peaches, oranges, kiwi fruit, and I think pomegranate seeds would be great as well.
+While you can make the meringue cake a day or two before serving, don't top with the whipped cream and fruit until shortly before serving as the cream does soften and break down the meringue.

-Chocolate Pavlova: Preheat oven to 250 degrees F (130 degrees C) and place rack in center of oven.
-Line a baking sheet with parchment paper and draw an 8 inch (20 cm) circle on the parchment paper.
+Chocolate Pavlova: Preheat your oven to 300 degrees F (150 degrees C).
+Line a baking sheet with parchment paper and draw a 7 inch (18 cm) circle on the parchment paper.
+Turn the parchment paper over so the circle is on the reverse side.

-In the bowl of your electric mixer, with the whisk attachment, beat the egg whites until foamy.
-Add the cream of tartar and continue to beat on medium-high speed until they hold soft peaks.
-Start adding the sugar, a tablespoon at a time, and continue to beat until the meringue holds stiff peaks.
-(Test to see if the sugar is fully dissolved by rubbing a little of the meringue between your thumb and index finger.
+In the bowl of your electric mixer, with the whisk attachment, beat the egg whites and the cream of tartar on medium speed until you have soft peaks.
+Then add the sugar, a tablespoon at a time, and continue to beat, on high speed, until the meringue is shiny and holds stiff peaks.
+(Test to see if the sugar is fully dissolved by rubbing a little of the meringue between your fingers.
 The meringue should feel smooth, not gritty.
-If it feels gritty the sugar has not fully dissolved so keep beating until it feels smooth between your fingers).
-Using a large rubber spatula, fold in the vinegar and vanilla extract.
-In a small strainer, sift the cocoa powder and cornstarch over the top of the meringue and, with the rubber spatula, fold in.
-Lastly, fold in the chopped chocolate.
+If it feels gritty the sugar has not fully dissolved so keep beating until it feels smooth.)
+Then add the vanilla extract and vinegar and beat until combined.
+Using a small strainer, sift the cocoa powder and cornstarch over the top of the meringue and, with a rubber spatula, fold in.
+If you like you can then fold in the chopped chocolate.

-Bake for about 1 1/4 - 1 1/2 hours or until the outside is dry.
-(The outside of the meringues will feel firm to the touch, if gently pressed.
-There will be cracks and you will see that the inside is soft and moist.)
-Turn the oven off, leave the door slightly ajar, and let the meringue cool completely in the oven.
+Place the baking sheet into the oven and immediately reduce the oven temperature to 250 degrees F (120 degrees C).
+Bake the Pavlova for about 60 - 75 minutes or until the outside is dry.
+(The outside of the meringue will feel firm to the touch, when gently pressed.
+There may be some cracks and you will see that the inside is soft and moist.)
+Turn the oven off, leave the door slightly ajar, and let the meringue cool completely in the oven (about two hours).

 The cooled meringue can be made and stored in a cool dry place, in an airtight container, for a few days.

-Just before serving gently place the meringue on a serving plate.
-Whip the cream in your electric mixer, with the whisk attachment, until soft peaks form.
-Sweeten with the sugar and then mound the softly whipped cream into the center of the meringue.
-Arrange the fruit on top of the cream.
-Serve immediately as this dessert does not hold and once you add the cream and fruit the meringue will start to break down.
+Shortly before serving gently place the meringue on your serving plate.
+Whip the cold cream and sugar in your electric mixer, with the whisk attachment (can use a hand mixer or a wire whisk), until soft peaks form.
+Mound the whipped cream into the center of the meringue and arrange the fruit on top of the cream.
+Serve immediately as this dessert does not hold well.

 Makes 8 servings.